 Precinct 4 incumbent Charles Cunningham has yet to confirm whether or not he will run for re-election, but should he choose to, he will have at least one opponent, J.J.
 Ehlers.

 Ehlers filed the paperwork to run for the Precinct 4 seat after participating in Parent Teacher Organizations and school community councils like Eihausen.
-He plans to focus on several issues should he be elected into office.

 "I want to make a difference in the community, and I feel like this is one way that can be done," he said.
 "I think we need to take a look at how technology has affected our classrooms and look at the long-term effect of those programs."